pipelight/doc.pipelight/other_topics/why_detailed.md

 ```

 To create another version of this pipeline with slightly different env
-variables.
-The pipeline will need to be entirely cloned, going against
+variables, the pipeline has to be completely cloned, which goes against
-reusability and comfort.
+reusability and convenience.

 **Typescript to the rescue**